HPV vaccine: India

-HPV vaccine (both Gardasil and Cervarix) was introduced in Indian markets in 2008, but it is yet to be included in the country's universal immunization programme.
+HPV vaccine (both Gardasil and Cervarix) was introduced in Indian markets in 2008, and has been included in country's universal immunization programme As of 2026.
 In Punjab and Sikkim (states of India), it is included in the state immunization program and the coverage is up to 97% of targeted girls.
 HPV vaccination has been recommended by the National Technical Advisory Group on Immunization, but has not been implemented in India as of 2018.

 In 2023, Serum Institute of India (SII) developed a new vaccine Cervavax targeting HPV types 6, 11, 16, and 18.
 The newly developed vaccine shows equal capability to Merck's Gardasil 9.
 Cervavax vaccine isn't commercially available yet.
 In 2024, the HPV vaccine drive was announced by Finance Minister Nirmala Sitharaman as part of Nari Shakti ("Women Power") campaign but hasn't been implemented yet.
 The vaccine is commercially available in the market at a price between ₹ 3,000 ($35) and ₹ 15,000 ($180).

+In 2026, the Government of India launched a nationwide vaccination campaign for girls aged 14.